-Far too often, the SA Metropolitan Fire Service (MFS) responds to house fires where people are seriously injured or die in their own home.
-This doesn’t have to happen!
+The SA Metropolitan Fire Service (MFS) wants you to stay safe at home.
+Too often, they respond to house fires where people are seriously injured or die in their own home.
+This can be prevented with simple and regular checks!
 Use this guide to make your home fire safe.

 There is no doubt that open fires can be dangerous, however, most of our wood heaters are safe enough to burn unattended and will add value to the appearance and practicality of your living areas.